quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 Notice here the optional `key` argument, which allows you to provide a [custom key generator](../../processing.md#changing-message-key-before-producing).

-While it's fairly common to maintain the input event's key (SDF's default behavior), there are many reasons why you might adjust it...like here (NOTE: advanced concept below)!
+While it's fairly common to maintain the input event's key (SDF's default behavior), there are also many reasons why you might adjust it, so we showcase an example of that here!

+!!!
+QUESTION

-We are changing the message key to the word; this data structure enables calculating _total word counts over time_ from this topic (with a new application, of course!).
+    What would be the benefit of changing the key to the counted word, in this case?

+    This key change would enable calculating _total word counts over time_ from this topic without additional data transformations (a more advanced operation).

+    Even though we won't do that in this example, you can imagine doing so in a downstream `Application`!

 In the end we would produce 5 messages in total, like so: